 Having a good safety record also means investing in the future of your organization.
 Potential employees will hesitate to work for an employer with a history of safety violations, limiting your ability to recruit and retain top talent.
 News about poor safety practices spreads quickly within an organization, impacting productivity at the moment by lowering morale and employee job satisfaction.

 Successful and sustainable EHS management requires a suite of practices to help manage compliance and avoid both direct and indirect impacts.
 Clearly, every business has a financial incentive to comply with EHS regulations, as the costs of non-compliance can add up quickly.
 Wise and proactive budgeting is the best accessory to a strong EHS management protocol.
 With the costs of non-compliance steadily climbing, adding a budget line item for an EHS management system means allocating funds for prevention rather than mitigation.

-An EHS management system is certainly a savvier way to allocate money, directing funds towards an investment rather than a loss.
-And unlike financial penalties, investing into an EHS management system is a planned and forecasted expense.
+An EHS management system is certainly a savvier way to allocate money, directing funds towards investment rather than a loss.
+And unlike financial penalties, investing in an EHS management system is a planned and forecasted expense.